-Over the years, we’ve made some observations about how groups appear when they’ve shifed from a collection of individuals to a cohesive whole.
+Over the years, we’ve made some observations about how groups appear when they’ve shifted from a collection of individuals to a cohesive whole.

 - The sound of the group shifts.
-The sound of the voices at work in subgroups takes on a hum or buzz.
+The sound of the voices at work in subgroups sounds like a pleasant and focused hum.
 Voices seem to be attuned to one another.
 There is a rhythm, a contained vitality to the sound.

 - The silences are profound.
 There is an energetic sense of peace, calm, ease…a supreme presence that makes the silences feel very full.
 One of our past participants, a police officer and K-9 handler, brought his German Shepard into the workshop during the last two days.
 During the time that we sensed the group had reached a state of high-function, we noticed that the dog had fallen asleep.
 The room was very active, but there was a peaceful, almost sacred sense in the room.